Ginostra (village): Facilities

 Ginostra can only be reached by boat due to a lack of roads or trails on the island.
 Boats dock at the new pier, opened in December 2004.

 Until February 28, 2004, the village had no electricity or running water.
 Electricity is now supplied by the photovoltaic panels and diesel generators located near the marina, and running water comes from rainwater collected in wells, and is supplemented by ships from Naples.
 Despite the new electrical grid, there is no street lighting.
 The village has a single telephone booth.

 Life in the village revolves around the plaza outside the church, the grocery store and two restaurants in the bazaar, and the war memorial at the end of the climb from the port.
 Key public services in the village include a post office and medical facilities.

 Given the extremely small size of the village, there are no motor vehicles present.
 Some donkeys are used to carry luggage, particularly uphill from the harbor to the village.

 Tourism

-There is some tourism in Ginostra mainly involving hikes on the volcano, and boating and fishing around the island.
+Tourism in Ginostra involves hikes on the volcano, and boating and fishing around the island.
 Ginostra has no real beaches.
-Each August the population can reach up to 300 people as houses are occupied by tourists.
-It has become a popular destination for day trippers from nearby islands although there are no real facilities for an overnight stay.
+In summer the population can reach up to 300 people as houses are occupied by tourists.

-With links to the mainland and Sicily by ferry and hydrofoils, Ginostra is becoming more and more popular with the rich and famous.